Intermittent fasting makes you tired – but isn’t it supposed to increase your energy?

 When your mitochondria use glucose for energy, they produce 38 molecules of ATP for each molecule of glucose.
 But when your mitochondria use fat for energy, they’re able to produce 128 molecules of ATP for each molecule of fatty acid.
 This is a far more efficient system.

 Restricting your food consumption to a ten-hour window encourages your body into a ketogenic state – burning fat for energy instead of sugar.
 The resulting effect is happier mitochondria and more energy.

 Those with chronic fatigue syndrome should start intermittent fasting slowly.
 Try not to restrict your total daily calories by more than 500/day when starting.
 As your body becomes keto-adapted (fat-adapted) you can start lengthening your fast duration.
 Though I recommend this be done under the supervision of a qualified functional medicine practitioner.

 How to intermittent fast like a pro

 Think of fasting like a muscle.
 You’re not going to go to the gym for the first time and put 500lbs on the bar and successfully do multiple reps of back squats.
 Instead, you might start with bodyweight squats.
 Or, maybe by just squatting the weight of the bar.

 A similar rule applies to fasting.
-Don’t start your fasting journey by attempting a multiple day fast.
+Don’t start your fasting journey by attempting a multi-day fast.
 It’s uncomfortable and highly stressful for your body.
 Instead, start with a small, 10-12 hour intermittent fast.
 Do this one day a week.

 Once that’s comfortable, add in another day.
 Slowly.
 Then, try increasing the duration of your fast.
 An eighteen-hour fast is a good next step.
 When you’re at the point where doing an eighteen-hour fast is easy (and you’re not feeling hunger pangs), you’re ready to move to a twenty-four hour fast.